tshepang/blog/content/2008 movie review.md

 yet effective, *Robots*.

-Nothing made me cry in my history of movie-watching as did the drama, [Kinsey], and there wasn\'t a movie as bizarre as [Persona], while the year\'s best dialogue can be found in [The Squid & the Whale].
+Nothing made me cry in my history of movie-watching as did the drama, [Kinsey], and there wasn't a movie as bizarre as [Persona], while the year's best dialogue can be found in [The Squid & the Whale].

-As for production design, nothing beat [No Country for Old Men], while *TMNT* is a runner-up, animated as it is. *No Country for Old Men* also got the year\'s best sound, followed by a tie between [30 Days of Night] and [Cloverfield].
-[The New World]\'s editing is the year\'s most accomplished.
+As for production design, nothing beat [No Country for Old Men], while *TMNT* is a runner-up, animated as it is. *No Country for Old Men* also got the year's best sound, followed by a tie between [30 Days of Night] and [Cloverfield].
+[The New World]'s editing is the year's most accomplished.

-The best dancing can be found in [Step Up 2: The Streets], there\'s no better action-thriller than [Taken] (followed by [Shooter]), while no horror is better than the chilling [Vacancy].
+The best dancing can be found in [Step Up 2: The Streets], there's no better action-thriller than [Taken] (followed by [Shooter]), while no horror is better than the chilling [Vacancy].
 The best action is found in [Final Fantasy VII - Advent Children], followed by [Kung Fu Panda].